 tenth series of Strictly Come Dancing.
 He was partnered with Ola Jordan.

-He and Jordan were the third couple to be eliminated, losing out in the
+were the third couple to be eliminated, losing out in the

 dance off against Colin Salmon.
 Owen

 took part in the 2016 series of The Jump on Channel 4.
 In 2016 Owen

 contract with the BBC and opined that he should return to

 EastEnders to "finish the storyline or go back for a length of time."

 Personal life: Owen has four brothers Mark, Darren,

 Martin and Scott.
 Owen's father, David, was an alcoholic who left home

 when he was six years old; his mother, Joan, died from